nmstoker/lockebot/README.md

 After being trained on examples, it is (to a degree) able to generalise the questions and respond to ones in a similar style.
 The questions are turned into intents and entities, which are then used to construct queries to run against a database to provide the answer.

-Here is a demo of the RoyBot version :crown: (which is trained/coded to answer a range of different questions on English and British monarchs)
+Here is a demo of the RoyBot version :crown: (which is trained/coded to answer a range of different questions on English and British monarchs) When it's running, you can access it live on Facebook Messenger [here too](https://www.facebook.com/RoyBoticUK/)

 [![asciicast](https://asciinema.org/a/buhysdhqvytr8sgq89t8bvqf4.png)](https://asciinema.org/a/buhysdhqvytr8sgq89t8bvqf4)